A major U.S. industry group has announced ambitious long-term goals related to the recycling of plastic packaging.

 The U.S. EPA pegged the nation’s overall plastics recycling rate for 2014 at just 9.5 percent (that number includes all type of plastics, not just packaging).

-Russell and Rick Wagner, global sustainability manager at Chevron Phillips Chemical Company, held a press briefing on the announcement on May 9.
+Russell and Rick Wagner, global sustainability manager at Chevron Phillips Chemical Company, held a press briefing on the announcement this morning.

 On the call, Russell said that ACC is defining “recovery” to include a variety of methods, including pyrolysis, gasification systems and plastics-to-fuel technologies.
 He specifically mentioned Hefty’s EnergyBag program.
 “There are similar programs that will help communities collect and process materials that are not traditionally recycled,” Russell said.